Jacqueline Penney - The Suffolk Times

 In lieu of flowers, donations can be made to the Jacqueline Penney Art Scholarship Fund at Mattituck High School, 15125 Main Road, Mattituck, NY 11952.

-There will be a final showing and sale of all of Jackie’s artwork at Jacqueline Penney Art Studio, 270 North Street, Cutchogue, N.Y., on July 18 from 3 to 5 p.m.
+There will be a final showing and sale of all of Jackie’s artwork at Jacqueline Penney Art Studio, 270 North St., Cutchogue, N.Y., on Saturday, July 18, from 3 to 5 p.m.
 Those interested can contact [email protected] for a private invitation to this event.

 This is a paid notice.